Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 5. Pressing and releasing Ctrl pops-up a small menu.
 One of the options enables you to adjust the font size.

-## MyDE Code Walkthrough
+## EngageIDE Code Walkthrough
   (interaction time ~30min)
 We guide you through a sequence of steps
 that explain how this code works and how it is navigated.
 The only pre-requisite is familiarity with C/C++.
 At the end of this walkthough you will be able to evaluate
-whether MyDE offers a better way to navigate a codebase
+whether EngageIDE offers a better way to navigate a codebase
 compared to the IDE you currently use.
 Also, it will enable you to understand the code in the EngageUI toolkit.
 This will enable you to design and produce your own EngageUI app.